BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 .. note:: "Where are my expression values?"

-          If there are more than 50 expression values per gene then the *Compress: Median* option will be automatically enabled.
+          If there are more than 50 expression values per gene then the *Compress: Data Set Median* option will be automatically enabled.
 Set Compress to *--None--* to see the original values.
           See below for more details.